FemZangos-Team/ThirdBrain-Legacy/README.md

 ## What I did not test

-- I did not test the mod with the Player2 App, I only tested it with Ollama and OpenAI.
+- I did not test the mod with the Player2 App, which soon will be tested.

 ## Requirements

-- **Minecraft Version**: 1.21.10 (Create an issue if you need a different version)
+- **Minecraft Version**: 1.16.5/1.18.2 (1.18.2 recommended)
 - **Running Ollama server OR Player2 App OR an OpenAi Key**

 ## Mod Installation